We knew this day would come.

 A trader haggling with a fat man laughed.

 We had passed the city gate and were a couple of steps away from Obodo when the first tongues of fire descended.

-He stood up abruptly.
+Father stood up abruptly from his resting spot.
 “Let’s head to the mountains.”

 “We can’t go there,” I muttered.

 He looked at me with determination in his eyes.
 “We will go there.”

 We started walking toward the mountains.